ewy1/pik/README.md

 ## current features

-* run targets by their approximate name: `uwu build` will trigger `.uwu/build.sh`, or `.uwu/build.py`, or `make build` depending on what's possible.
+* run targets by their approximate name: `pik build` will trigger `.pik/build.sh`, or `.pik/build.py`, or `make build` depending on what's possible.
-    * including external targets from `just`
+    * including external targets from `just` and `make`
-* specify source names to search for the target in that source explicitly: `uwu myproject build` can run `../../myproject/.uwu/build.sh`
+* specify source names to search for the target in that source explicitly: `pik myproject build` can run `../../myproject/.pik/build.sh` and `
-* unless overridden, targets will run in the directory where the `.uwu` folder resides.
+* unless overridden, targets will run in the directory where the `.pik` folder resides.
 * use `--all` flag to start out-of-tree targets without having to navigate to the directory.
 * `--here` to run the target in the current working directory instead of the source directory.
     * `--at` to run the target in an arbitrary location